Deyda/Citrix/README.md

 ## Citrix-StudioAccess.ps1
 Show all individual Citrix XenApp 7.x admins as defined in Studio by using the Active Directory PowerShell module to recursively expand groups.

-## Citrix-StoreFrontLogLevel.ps1
-Change the logging level of StoreFront servers or show the current trace level(s).
-Will warn when the settings are not consistent on a server.

-## Citrix-StoreFrontLogParse.ps1
-Produce grid view or csv report of Citrix StoreFront logs